Coffeegerm/BetterBarista/README.md

-# Brew It (work-in-progress 👷🔧️👷‍♀️⛏)
+# Better Barista

 ## Android development

-Brew It will be an app which attempts to use the latest cutting edge libraries and tools.
+Better Barista is an app which attempts to use the latest cutting edge libraries and tools.
 As a summary:

  * Entirely written in [Kotlin](https://kotlinlang.org/)
  * Uses [dagger-android](https://google.github.io/dagger/android.html) for dependency injection

 ## Contributions

-Contributions are welcome and intended to use to learn from it and would love feedback from anyone
+Contributions are welcome and will be review on submission, if I feel that the addition is valuable I will merge the contricution and cite you as a source

 ## License